 How do I register for online courses?

-*A few online courses are accessed through an external website, in example some Music online courses use http://www.connect4education.org with a special purchased access code.
+*A few online courses are accessed through an external website.
+For example, some Music online courses use http://www.connect4education.org with a special access code.
 This access code can be purchased online at: http://www.connect4education.com/store/index.htm.

-FYI: If this is your first UMass Dartmouth online course, you will need to activate your UMD email account, all online course correspondence is through your UMD email, not personal email.
+FYI: If this is your first UMass Dartmouth online course, you will need to activate your UMD email account.
+All online course correspondence is done through your UMD email, not your personal email.
 Activate your email here.

-Attention Students: Please print the following pdf Getting Started with myCourses Student Guide with information on how to log into your online course(s).
+Attention Students: Please print the following pdf Getting Started with myCourses Student Guide for information on how to log into your online course(s).

 If you need technical support, please contact the Student IT Service Center.